Search (American TV series): Plot

-Each episode features one of three primary agents on a particular investigation, which often have political or organized crime elements.
+Each episode features one of three primary agents on investigations which often have political or organized crime elements.

+The probes do not carry firearms and while they and other characters are regularly in jeopardy, deaths are rare.

-Search finished in the Nielsen ratings for the 1972 -1973 TV Season with a 14.6 Average Audience.
+Search finished in the Nielsen ratings for the 1972-1973 TV season with a 14.6 average audience.
 It was rated #63 out of #75 shows for that season.

 Cast

-Search was featured in the November 1972 edition of TV Guide, with an illustration of the three actors playing the show's "Probes" on the cover.
+Search was featured in the November 1972 edition of TV Guide, with an illustration of the three actors playing the show's "probes" on the cover.